conjurinc/teleport/README.md

 Teleport is an open-source client and server tool for SSH login and access management.

-The teleport server provides two services:
+The teleport server provides two back-end services which combine to provide SSH authentication ("authn") and authorization ("authz"):

-* **Public Keys** An HTTP(S) service which makes users' public keys available.
+1. **Public Keys** An HTTP(S) service which provides public keys.
-* **LDAP** An LDAP server which implements `posixAccount`, `shadowAccount`, and `posixGroup`.
-This functionality is sufficient to hook up Linux PAM for user, shadow, and group information.
+2. **LDAP** An LDAP services which implements LDAP user and group information.

 # Benefits

-First, each user logs in using their **own** private SSH key.
+Each user logs in using their **own private SSH**!
 As a result:

 * You can stop SSH key sharing once and for all, which is not only bad security practice, but also forbidden by every compliance specification.
 * Each user logs in as their own personal account, which is required for compliance, and also allows you to manage user and group permissions in the time-honored Unix way.

-The LDAP server provides multiple SSH "layers".
-The user list can be different for each layer, so you can maintain `dev` and `prod` layers which are accessible to different people.
-So:
+The LDAP server provides multiple SSH "layers", each of which can have a different authorized user list.

-* You can segment your systems according to their security needs.
+For example, you can use layers to maintain `dev` and `prod` environments which are accessible to different sets of people.
+In this way, you can segment your systems according to their security needs.
-* You can easily raise or lower user privileges to specific systems.

-The LDAP server provides secondary Unix groups in addition to the main "primary" group.
-Secondary groups:

-* Can be used along with `/etc/sudoers.d` to give limited `root` access to specific groups of users.
+In addition to standard Unix fields like uid number, gid number, and login shell, the LDAP server can also provide secondary Unix groups for each user.
+This feature can be used along with `/etc/sudoers.d` to give limited `root` access to specific groups of users.

 # Configuration